ptsiampas/pve-cloud-init-builder/README.md

 - Generates cloud-init snippets composed from a base snippet, per-template fragments, and `conf/users-config.yaml`.
 - Creates or refreshes Proxmox templates by destroying any existing VM with the configured ID, importing the image, resizing disks, applying tags, and wiring cloud-init (`cloud-init-create.sh`).

+> **Disclaimer:** This repo is provided as-is.
+If it breaks, you get to keep all the pieces.
+PRs welcome, but I'm not your sysadmin.

 ## Prerequisites

 - Proxmox host with the `qm` CLI available.